carson-ricca/smelly-code/README.md

 - The accuracy can also be fine-tuned by changing the values used for detection in `constants.py`, I determined these initial values based on research, and my own personal development experience.
 A better selection for these values could be possibly be proposed by an expert and would help increase the accuracy of the detection.
+- Testing Strategy:
+    - In order to test that my code smell detection is working as expected I implemented unit-testing that tests the detection of the ten code smells I selected for this project.

 ## File Structure